Thursday, June 25, 2026

 Formal closure does not require theatrical communication.
 It requires thoughtful communication.
 The goal is not to dramatize the ending.
 Nor is it to hide it behind vague language.

-As mature leaders, closure management execution must be calibrated to the specific context in which the organisation operates.
-A graceful sunset in a family-owned business requires different emphasis from one in a publicly listed conglomerate.
 A closure by a new CEO carries different permissions and risks from one executed by the CEO who launched the program.
 An Asian-origin firm requires cultural coding that a Western firm does not.
 Most importantly, the state of business decides the level of accommodation for such public acknowledgement of closure.

 In an age shaped by AI disruption, geopolitical uncertainty, supply-chain redesign, sovereign technology choices, and accelerated business model shifts, more transformations will outlive the assumptions that created them.